joonashak/reclab/README.md

 1. Push changes to `trunk` branch.
 Github runs tests for the new `HEAD`.
 2. Create a pull request to merge changes from `trunk` to `main`.
 The merge can be completed once all tests have passed.
 This triggers deployment to staging.
 3. Publish a new release to deploy to production.

-A Docker image is also created and published [here](https://hub.docker.com/repository/docker/joonashak/reclab-cms) for use in integration tests, etc.
+## Propagating Content Changes to Static Frontend

+Gatsby is used to populate the site with CMS data at build time.
+To achieve convenient re-deployments upon content changes, a webhook must be set-up for the CMS backend to be able to trigger re-deployment.
+The project is configured for Vercel static site hosting.

 ## License